atpham88/PEMPA/README.md

 # Model Overview
 DCOPF model of the PJM power system, designed to explore state/federal policy interactions within large-scale wholesale electricity markets annually from 2016 to 2030.
-Model has full coverage of all existing generation units, calibrated to match year 2016 and Allows new NGCC,  wind, and solar capacity expansion starting in 2017.
+Model has full coverage of all existing generation units, calibrated to match year 2016 and allows new NGCC,  wind, and solar capacity expansion starting in 2017.

 Mode has five load zones agregated from over 20 load zones in PJM, but units and policies can be modelled at system, state, or state-approximate level.
 Links based upon transmission lines observed  between  zones.